Parents are often surprised to learn that children can suffer from appendicitis.

 The diagnosis is made based on an evaluation by a surgeon.
 If the surgeon strongly suspects appendicitis, then the treatment is to operate and remove the inflamed appendix.
 This is the only treatment for appendicitis because if left untreated, the appendix will become so inflamed and swollen, that it will rupture.
 A ruptured appendix is quite serious and potentially life-threatening; the material normally in the appendix, full of bacteria, spreads within the abdomen and can get into the blood.
 If this happens, aside from surgery, antibiotics are needed after the operation for a prolonged period to prevent the spread of infection.
 Fortunately, in most cases, the appendix is removed before it ruptures, usually with a quick recovery and without the need for other treatments.

 Appendicitis in children is difficult to diagnose

 It is important to understand that abdominal pain in childhood is quite common, accounting for tens of thousands of doctor visits annually: But only a very small percentage of children with abdominal pain actually have appendicitis.
 However, when appendicitis occurs in children, it can present as described above, but can also reveal itself with very non-specific or non-typical symptoms.
 If the doctor or surgeon is not fully convinced that this is appendicitis, there are several options, depending on the individual situation: A physician may send the child home advising the parents to bring the child right back if the pain worsens or persists.
-Still in other cases, the child might be admitted to hospital for observation.
+Still, in other cases, the child might be admitted to the hospital for observation.